TOP OF PAGE

 Advanced, real-time destination filter by visa required, region, health risk, travel budget, country value, tourist seasons, best weather and activity or sport.

-NORWAY TRAVEL TIPS
+TRAVEL TIPS FOR NORWAY

 The Oslo Pass (1/2/3 days adult - kr 445/655/820 NOK - $ 50/74/93 USD) is sold online, at the tourist office, or in the app - Oslo Pass - Official City Card" - available for iPhone and Android.
 The pass can be a good way of cutting transport and ticket costs around the city.
 The majority of the city’s museums are free with the pass, as is public transport within the city limits (barring late-night buses).
 Other perks include restaurant and tour discounts.
 If you’re planning to visit just the city-center museums and galleries, it’s worth checking which on your list are free before buying a pass.